Scheduling with Availability Collection

 Flow 1: Screening Campaign with Scheduling

 Use a regular campaign with screening questions and closingMethod: CALENDAR_MEETING_INTEGRATION.
 The candidate goes through screening first.
-Once the candidate passes all screening questions, Popp emails the hiring manager to collect their availability.
-Once the hiring manager responds, the candidate receives the booking URL.
+Once the candidate passes all screening questions, Popp emails the interviewer to collect their availability.
+Once they respond, the candidate receives the booking URL.

 ┌──────────────────────────────────────────────────────────────────┐